 The first step to finding your dream property is to find the right property sites.
 There are so many different property sites on the web, and you’ll want to ensure that you are using the best ones.

 One of the top real estate websites is Compass, there’s a special section called ‘Compass Exclusives’ where you can browse listings before they go on the market.
-Compass agents can help you to find the right property, in a neighbourhood that’s suited to your lifestyle.
+Compass agents can help you to find the right property, in a neighborhood that’s suited to your lifestyle.

 2. Get an idea of the market price